majidorc/parse-email/README.md

 ### 4. Configure Email Webhook

-To receive emails automatically, you'll need to set up an email-to-webhook service.
-Here are some options:

-#### Option A: Using Zapier
-1. Create a Zapier account
-2. Set up a trigger for new emails in Gmail
-3. Add a webhook action pointing to your Vercel endpoint: `https://your-app.vercel.app/api/webhook`
-4. Configure the webhook to send the email content in the request body

-#### Option B: Using Integromat/Make
-1. Create a scenario for email processing
-2. Add Gmail trigger for new emails
-3. Add HTTP request to your webhook endpoint
-4. Map email content to the request body

-#### Option C: Using Email Service Providers
-- **SendGrid Inbound Parse**: Configure to forward emails to your webhook
-- **Mailgun Routes**: Set up routes to forward emails to your webhook
+To receive emails automatically, set up a free Google Apps Script to forward emails from Gmail to your webhook.
+See `email-forwarder.gs` for details.
-- **Postmark Inbound**: Configure webhook for incoming emails

 ## API Endpoint